runtools/run/docs/content/reference/resources.md

 There are several ways to specify the resource you want to load:

 * You can use a path to a local file (e.g., `"./person.js"`).
-This can be an absolute or a relative path.
+That can be an absolute or a relative path.
 In the case of a relative path, be careful to always start with `"./"` (the current directory) or `"../"` (the parent directory).
-* You can indicate a specifier to select a resource stored in a registry (e.g., `"my-namespace/person#^1.0.0"`).
-A resource specifier is composed of two parts: An identifier (`"my-namespace/person"`) and a version range (`"^1.0.0"`).
+* You can use a specifier to load a resource stored in a registry (e.g., `"my-namespace/person#^1.0.0"`).
+A resource specifier is composed of an identifier (`"my-namespace/person"`) and a version range (`"^1.0.0"`).
 The version range is optional but strongly recommended.
-We use (almost) the same specifications as [npm's version range](https://docs.npmjs.com/files/package.json#dependencies), so you can refer to it for more information.
+We use (almost) the same specifications as [npm's version range](https://docs.npmjs.com/files/package.json#dependencies), so until further documentation is available, please refer to it.
 * You can specify the URL of a remote resource (e.g., `"https://person.api.my-domain.com"`).
 In this case, any method call will trigger a remote invocation.

-If you want to load more than one resource, you can use an array:
+Finally, if you want to load more than one resource, just use an array:

 ```json
 {